Course Descriptions 2026-2027

 ½ year, 1st semester.
 Grades 9-12.
 Fulfills 0.5 of 3.0 Elective credit requirement.

-Instructor: Tim Drumm | Thursdays 10:00-11:55 AM
+Instructor: Tim Drumm | Tuesdays 1-2:45 PM

-The purpose of this class is to build the foundation of Christianity in the gospel and biblical theology from Scripture.
+The purpose of this class is to build the foundation of Christianity in the gospel and Biblical theology from Scripture.
 Everyone’s a theologian, but not everyone cultivates their theology from the Bible.
-This course will develop a biblical theology based on a simple outline of the gospel: God, Man, Jesus, You.
-It will serve as a precursor to Biblical Worldview by establishing the basis for having a biblical worldview.
+This course will develop a Biblical theology based on a simple outline of the gospel: God, Man, Jesus, You.
+It will serve as a precursor to Biblical Worldview by establishing the basis for having a Biblical worldview.

 Biblical Worldview